Green Roofs and Infrastructure

 Kingsland Wildflowers Green Roof atop Broadway Stages in Greenpoint, Brooklyn.
 Photo: NYC Bird Alliance.

-NYC Bird Alliance advocates for: legislation that incentivizes the creation of green roofs and green infrastructure, to make the city more resilient for birds and for people.
+- Legislation that incentivizes the creation of green roofs and green infrastructure to make the City more healthy and climate-resilient for both birds and people.

 The 2024 Green Roof Tax Abatement renewal will create urban habitat for wild birds, help New York City adapt to climate change, and equitably distribute green roofs across the five boroughs, especially Environmental Justice communities.

-Please thank Governor Hochul for signing on to the renewal of the Green Roof Tax Abatement for a more green, climate-resilient, and bird-friendly NYC!
+By thanking Governor Hochul for renewing the Green Roof Tax Abatement, we're showing continued support for a more green, climate-resilient, and bird-friendly NYC!